JakobLeh/OpenSPD/README.md

 # OpenSPD

 **OpenSPD** (Open-Source Single Photon Detector) is a hardware project for detecting single photons in the near-infrared (NIR) range, specifically designed for applications such as photonic side-channel analysis using hot-carrier luminescence (HCL) from integrated circuits.
-The project is centered around a compact, low-cost, and high-sensitivity InGaAs avalanche photodiode (APD) detection system.
+The project is centered around a compact, low-cost, and high-sensitivity InGaAs avalanche photodiode (APD).

 This repository contains the full open-source hardware files including: